liamhelmer/agentic-reliability-framework/docs/ARF_v3_OSS_vs_Enterprise_Plan.md

 ## Executive Summary

-Your current codebase **already contains Enterprise-grade functionality mixed into OSS code**.
+The current codebase **already contains Enterprise-grade functionality mixed into OSS code**.
 The MCP server supports advisory, approval, and autonomous modes, and tools can actually execute (or simulate execution).

 The goal is **separation, not rewrite**, while preserving functionality and enabling a clean commercial path.